jmpews/Dobby/Plugins/MachOStaticPatcher/README.md

 #### 1. Build `MachOStaticPatcher` Executable

-`MachOStaticPatcher` will modify, and insert a indirect branch stub at the target function which you want to hook.
+`MachOStaticPatcher` modify and insert an indirect branch stub at the target function which you want to hook.
 It's not enough, so RuntimeSupport library is necessary at runtime.

 ```
 cd HookZz/Plugins/MachOStaticPatcher